ETS2LA/lite/README.md

 ### Build

-- Get [LibTorch](https://pytorch.org/) (CPU, Release and Debug)
-  - Unzip it
-  - Create an environment variable named `LIBTORCH` for the Release version and set its value to the path of the libtorch folder, which contains folders like `lib`, `bin`, `include`, etc.
-  - Create an environment variable named `LIBTORCHDEBUG` for the Debug version and set its value to the path of the libtorch debug folder, which contains folders like `lib`, `bin`, `include`, etc.
 - Get [OpenCV](https://opencv.org/releases)
   - Install it
   - Create an environment variable named `OpenCV_DIR` and set its value to the path of the OpenCV folder, which contains folders like `bin`, `x64`, `include`, etc.